Data model

 patching_frequency int signed Recurrence of update

-next_update date NNewt planned update date
+next_update date Next planned update date

-databases List int [,] IDs List of related database(s)
+databases List int [,] IDs list of related database(s)

-cluster_id List int [,] IDs List of related cluster(s)
+cluster_id List int [,] IDs list of related cluster(s)

-physical_servers List int [,] IDs List of related physical_servers
+physical_servers List int [,] IDs list of related physical servers

 created_at timestamp Date of creation